iShares J.P. Morgan EM Local Currency Bond ETF (NYSEARCA:LEMB) Sees Large Volume Increase

-iShares J.P.
-Morgan EM Local Currency Bond ETF (NYSEARCA:LEMB – Get Rating) saw unusually-high trading volume on Wednesday .
-Approximately 252,307 shares traded hands during mid-day trading, an increase of 99% from the previous session’s volume of 126,479 shares.The stock last traded at $36.42 and had previously closed at $36.55.
+Shares of iShares J.P.
+Morgan EM Local Currency Bond ETF (NYSEARCA:LEMB – Get Rating) saw unusually-strong trading volume on Tuesday .
+Approximately 199,920 shares changed hands during trading, an increase of 49% from the previous session’s volume of 133,871 shares.The stock last traded at $36.73 and had previously closed at $36.77.

 iShares J.P.
-Morgan EM Local Currency Bond ETF Stock Up 0.7 %
+Morgan EM Local Currency Bond ETF Trading Down 0.1 %

 Hedge Funds Weigh In On iShares J.P.
 Morgan EM Local Currency Bond ETF